IntersectMBO/plutus/plutus-benchmark/marlowe/README.md

 (1) Benchmarking: compare the budget before and after optimizations that the Plutus team implemented.
 It could be helpful to do the benchmarking *as* we implement the optimization even.

-The benchmarking portion of the code lives in `marlowe/bench`, which depends on this package.
+The benchmarking portion of the code lives in `marlowe/bench`, which depends on this library.

 (2) Profiling: look at each script in more detail, what functions are taking up the most budget?
 How can they be optimized?